jmlpamonag/full-stack-application-development/note/server-side/README.md

 Express contains functions that match all HTTP verbs in a catch-all approach: `app.use` and `app.all`.
 An important
 note: routes are processed first-in, first-out.

+## Express Middleware

+Express is a routing and middleware web framework that has minimal functionality in itself.
+An Express application is essentially a series of middleware function calls.
+Middleware functions are functions that have access to the request object, `req`, the response object, `res`, and the next middleware function in the application request-response cycle.
+The next middleware function is commonly denoted by a variable named `next`.

+Middleware functions can perform the following tasks: execute any code, make changes to the request and response objects, end the request-response cycle, and call the next middleware function in the stack.
+If the current middleware function does not end the request-response cycle, it must call `next()` to pass control to the next middleware function - if it does not, the request will be left hanging.